 - Spray the area with a disinfectant and wipe.

-If the animal has died touching anything made from fabric, such as a carpet, rug, or curtains, wash them on a high-temperature setting with hydrogen peroxide mixed in with your usual laundry detergent.
+If the rat has died touching anything made from fabric, such as a carpet, rug, or curtains, wash them on a high-temperature setting with hydrogen peroxide mixed in with your usual laundry detergent.
 If it cannot be washed, you will need to throw it away as the smell will persist, and the area may retain some dangerous bacteria.

 Are you dealing with a pest infestation?